Discover ECPC's professional team

 Head of EU Affairs

 Isabelle joined ECPC in November 2016 as our Projects Coordinator and the executive body for all EU funded projects.
-She holds a Bachelor of Science in Pharmacy and Pharmaceutical Sciences, a Master degree in Public Health from Florida International University, in addition to, a post-Master in European Studies specialising in EU Policy & Project Management from the Catholic University of Louvain.
-Isabelle is the United States Agency for International Development Training Future Leaders Scholarship recipient for 2009-2011 and Golden Key International Honour Society member.
-Her professional experience ranges from community-based participatory research aiming at prevention in the area of public health, global and environmental health, to EU Policy & Project Management, and the provision of humanitarian aid under the United Nations Development Fund (UNFPA), among many others around the globe.
+She holds a Bachelor of Science in Pharmacy and Pharmaceutical Sicences, a Master degree in Public Health from Florida International University, in addition to a post-master in European Studies specialising in EU Policy & Project Management from the Catholic University of Louvain.
+Isabelle is the United States Agency for International Development Training Future Leaders (TFL) Scholarship recipient for 2009-2011 and Golden Key International Honour Society member.
+Her professional experience ranges from community based participatory research to EU Policy & Project management and the provision of humanitarian aid under the United Nations Development Program (UNFPA), among many others around the globe.
+She is a member of the General Assembly of the Worldwide Innovative Networking (WIN) Consortium, a leading member of the Patient Advisory Group of the IMI PREFER project, and the Co-chair of the Transversal Task Force on Communication & Dissemination in the ERN for adult rare solid cancers.
 Isabelle is Romanian and identifies as a citizen of the world.
-She speaks fluent English, Romanian, Arabic and has a good knowledge of French.
+She speaks fluent English, Romanian, and Arabic, and has a working knowledge of French.

 Community & Communications Manager